Fiber laser systems kill bacteria in the human body

 In plasma physics, scientists recently proposed using high-power fiber lasers with laser-plasma accelerators.

 Fiber lasers are fast and compact, enabling smaller, well-controlled accelerators for high-energy physics and biomedical applications.
-Researchers plan to use intense beams through gas to generate plasma waves.
+Researchers plan to use intense beams of gas to generate plasma waves.

 Ultrafast fiber lasers for optogenetics